 You know that weird, repetitive situation when you tell people you like to cook?
-It’s borne out of a discussion of what you do for a living (“I’m a medical student”), where you’re going with it (“I’d like to practice OB/Gyn”), and what that involves (“lots of screaming, lots of fluids, and lots and LOTS of lube”), and then you’re desperate to change the subject so you can actually start to make friends.
+It’s borne out of a discussion of what you do for a living (“I’m a medical student”), where you’re going with it (“I’d like to practice OB/Gyn”), and what that involves (“long hours, lots of bodily fluids, and my handy-dandy speculum”), and then you’re desperate to change the subject so you can actually start to make friends.
 Conversation turns (or, more accurately, catapults) to your hobbies.

 “I like to cook,” you say.
 “Oh!
 How relateable and interesting!” says your new friend.
 “What’s your signature dish?”